Benjamin-Valderrama/kegg_probiotics/README.md

   human-friendly way (not used in the script) \[optional colum\].
 - `carbohydrate_kegg_id` ID of the carbohydrate (or a subunit within a polymer) used in the KEGG db for its identification.
-- `carbohydrate_name` ECs of enzymes known to interact with the carbohydrate of interest \[optional column\].
+- `enzyme` ECs of enzymes known to interact with the carbohydrate of interest \[optional column\].

 ## Output example